-Our executive officers are eligible to participate in our health and welfare programs to the same extent as all full-time employees generally and are entitled to 20 days of annual paid vacation in accordance with our vacation policy, which includes an ability to carry over a limited number of vacation days into the next year.
+Our executive officers are eligible to participate in our health and welfare programs to the same extent as all full-time employees generally and accrue 160 hours (20 days) of paid vacation annually in accordance with our vacation policy, which includes an ability to carry over vacation time into the next year, up to a maximum of 1.5 times the total annual accrual.
 We also provide our executive officers and other employees with term life insurance and disability insurance at our expense.
 In addition, Dr. Mahmoud receives certain additional life insurance benefits pursuant to the terms of his employment agreement as described below under "Employment Agreements."